JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 With `kotlin-emotion`, you can specify a `css` block inside HTML elements `div` and `h3`, where you can define the styles.

-To move the video player to the top right corner of the page, use CSS and adjust the code for the video player (the last `div` in the snippet):
+To move the video player to the top right-hand corner of the page, use CSS and adjust the code for the video player (the last `div` in the snippet):

 ```kotlin